Climate CEGEP

-Climate CEGEP (Climate Emergency Grassroots Education Program) is an eight-week, community-based education initiative designed to equip marginalized communities with practical skills for climate resilience, survival, and solidarity.
-Operated under the authorization of the Neighbourhood Action Centre (NAC-CENAQ), the program is independently managed with the long-term goal of becoming self-sustained and self-financed.
+Climate CEGEP (Climate Emergency Grassroots Education Program) is a youth-led community-based climate education initiative designed to equip marginalized communities with practical skills for climate resilience, survival, and solidarity.

-The curriculum, called Post-Apocalypse 101, blends high-tech solutions (e.g., mesh networks, cryptography) with land-based practices (e.g., urban farming, water systems) and direct action training (e.g., street medic skills).
-Workshops are hands-on, 1–2 hours in length, and include theoretical components.
+The curriculum, called Post-Apocalypse 101, blended high-tech solutions (e.g., mesh networks, cryptography) with land-based practices (e.g., urban farming, water systems) and direct action training (e.g., mutual-aid).
+Weekly workshops were hands-on with theoretical components.
+The semester concluded with a capstone presentation.

 A classroom or seminar room filled with diverse students seated around tables, some using laptops or taking notes, while a woman in a red jacket and floral skirt stands at the front speaking or presenting.
 A projector displays slides on the wall with botanical images and text.